netdata/netdata/packaging/installer/methods/macos.md

 The Netdata Agent is installed under `/usr/local/netdata` on your machine.
 Your machine will also show up as a node in your Netdata Cloud.

-If you experience issues while claiming your node, follow the steps in our [Troubleshoot](/src/claim/README.md#troubleshoot) documentation.
+If you experience issues while connecting your node, follow the steps in our [Troubleshoot](/src/claim/README.md#troubleshoot) documentation.

 ## Install Netdata via Homebrew